digitalthrive/Harvest/README.md

 During development mode, run the default task so you'll have watchers and live reload.
 Simply do the following:
 * Run `gulp` to start it up
 * Open page from http://localhost:3000 in Chrome
-* Try to modify html, scss and coffee files and see how the page gets updated with LiveReload
+* Try to modify html, scss and javascript files and see how the page gets updated with LiveReload

 When you're ready to deploy, simply do the following:
 * Run `gulp deploy`